jayalfredprufrock/mongoes/README.md

 # MongoES

 Meet the tiny and tasty TypeScript library for best-effort conversion of MongoDB search queries into equivalent ElasticSearch queries.
 Supports most queries that make sense within the context of ES and also provides support for custom operations.
+Zero dependencies.

 ```sh
 npm i @jayalfredprufrock/mongoes